athombv/athom-action-eslint/README.md

 You must have the ESLint running locally for the action to execute.
 It will use the same rules as you do locally.
 More info [on the ESLint getting started guide](https://eslint.org/docs/user-guide/getting-started#installation-and-usage)

+This action will run `npm install --only=dev` to install the necessary dev dependencies to run ESLint, make sure `eslint` and any other configuration packages (e.g. `eslint-config-athom`) are included in the dev dependencies.

 ## Usage

 ### main.yml